2LargeFeet/newipeveryday/README.md

-Copyright (C) 2019 Michael Gombos.

-The IPeveryday tool requires a secure.tfvars file to draw information for the Cloud account being provisioned.
+The NewIPEveryday tool requires a secure.tfvars file to draw information for the Cloud account being provisioned.
 To protect this information you should create a file in the repo directory called `.gitignore`.
 It should contain the following entries

 secure.tfvars
 *.ovpn